Learn how eating a healthy anti-anxiety diet and cutting out these three foods entirely can help reduce anxiety naturally.

 - spices like turmeric and ginger

-A recent study at UCLA demonstrated that yogurt intake could positively affect brain function, particularly feelings of anxiety.
+A recent study at UCLA demonstrated that yogurt intake could positively affect brain function, feelings of anxiety in particular.
 According to the researchers,

 “Four-week intake of an FMPP [fermented milk product with probiotic] by healthy women affected activity of brain regions that control central processing of emotion and sensation.”

-A lot of people don’t know that serotonin is actually made in the gut.
-If you’re eating foods that disrupt gut function, that will lead to anxiety, depression and other mood disorders.
-If you suffer from any of these, it may be worth eliminating them for at least 30 days to see if your mood improves.
-And because these foods are not necessary in any diet and harmful to so many other aspects of the body, you may find you’d like to keep them out of your diet forever.
+And because these foods are not necessary for any diet and harmful to so many other aspects of the body, you may find you’d like to keep them out of your diet forever.

 Many foods can cause and/or exacerbate anxiety, particularly gluten, sugar and vegetable oils.
 Additionally, any foods you may be sensitive or allergic to can trigger an anxious reaction.

 Generally speaking, fermented foods, fish and fish oil, mollusks like oysters and mussels, organ meats and healthy fats like olive oil, avocado, grass-fed butter, etc. can improve anxiety symptoms.

 Yes.
 Sugar both feeds unhealthy gut bacteria and causes blood sugar spikes, which can feel like symptoms of anxiety.